Thomas and Mary Yeo of Woolfardisworthy

 – Arthur Yeo (baptised c1625, moved to London, where his will was proved in 1648).

-2. They were lost in a fire, and it has been suggested that their destruction was deliberate.
-Some records exist as bishop’s transcripts, including baptism entries for Hewe and Margaret Yeo.
+3. They were lost in a fire at Clovelly Court, and it has been suggested that their destruction was deliberate.
+Some records exist as bishop’s transcripts, including baptism records for Hewe Yeo and Margaret Yeo.
+If Thomas and Mary married at Woolfardisworthy there is no surviving record of the ceremony.